armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 First check that all the services are up and running.

-Then check that you can see the new stage, create new pipeline → create new stage → on type field select k8s Progressive
+Then check that you can see the new stage, create new pipeline → create new stage → on type field select Kubernetes Progressive

 ![](https://paper-attachments.dropbox.com/s_F545B87D4B405D60F3CA7E44FA79199B7C3D654B6D445EBE400240663409EB75_1626460093709_image.png)